GyanendraDevops18/potential-funicular/README.md

 	 ORDER BY ordercheckincode, quantity
  END

-# Get menu from forntend
+# Get menu from forntend (FYI... just feed some data from UI for testing RDM)
 ![Screenshot](Menu.GIF)

 # Checkout order